-4.6.
-The DB Directive.
+The DB Directive

-The DB directive allows the programmer to define initialize storage areas in single precision (byte) format.
+The DB directive allows the programmer to define initialized storage areas in single precision (byte) format.
 The statement form is label DB e#1, e#2, ..., e#n where e#1 through e#n are either expressions which evaluate to 8-bit values (the high order eight bits must be zero), or are ASCII strings of length no greater than 64 characters.
 There is no practical restriction on the number of expressions included on a single source line.
-The expressions are evaluated and placed sequentially into the machine code file following the String characters are last program address generated by the assembler. similarly placed into memory starting with the first character and ending with the last character.
-Strings of length greater than two characters cannot be used as operands in more complicated expressions (i.e., they must stand alone Note that ASCII characters are always placed in memory between the commas). with the parity bit reset (\emptyset) .
+The expressions are evaluated and placed sequentially into the machine code file following the last program address generated by the assembler.
+String characters are similarly placed into memory starting with the first character and ending with the last character.
+Strings of length greater than two characters cannot be used as operands in more complicated expressions (i.e., they must stand alone between the commas).
+Note that ASCII characters are always placed in memory with the parity bit reset (0).
 Further, recall that there is no translation from lower to upper case within strings.
 The optional label can be used to reference the data area throughout the remainder of the program.
 Examples of valid DB statements are

 data: DB 0,1,2,3,4,5

-DB data and Øffh,5,3770,1+2+3+4
+DB data and 0ffh,5,377Q,1+2+3+4

-signon: DB please type your name , cr, lf,0
+signon: 'please type your name',cr,lf,0

-- DB 'AB' SHR 8, 'C', 'DE' AND 7FH
+DB 'AB' SHR 8, 'C', 'DE' AND 7FH

-4.7.
-The DW Directive.
+The DW Directive

 The DW statement is similar to the DB statement except double precision (two byte) words of storage are initialized.
-The form is label DW e#1, e#2, ..., e#n where e#1 through e#n are expressions which evaluate to 16-bit results.
+The form is label DW e#1, e#2, ..., e#n where e #1 through e #n are expressions which evaluate to 16-bit results.
 Note that ASCII strings of length one or two characters are allowed, but strings longer than two characters disallowed.
-In all cases, the data storage is consistent with the 8080 processor: the least significant byte of the expression is stored forst in memory, followed by the most significant byte.
-Examples are doub: DW Øffefh,doub+4,signon-\$,255+255 DW 'a', 5, 'ab', 'CD', 6 shl 8 or 11b label DS expression where the label is optional.
+In all cases, the data storage is consistent with the 8080 processor: the least significant byte of the expression is stored first in memory, followed by the most significant byte.
+Examples are doub: DW 0ffefh,doub + 4,signon-\$,255 + 255 DW 'a', 5, 'ab', 'CD', 6 shl 8 or 11b label DS expression where the label is optional.
 The assembler begins subsequent code generation after the area reserved by the DS.
-Thus, the DS statement given above has exactly the same effect as the statement label: EQU \$;LABEL VALUE IS CURRENT CODE LOCATION ORG \$+expression ;MOVE PAST RESERVED AREA
+Thus, the DS statement given above has exactly the same effect as the statement label:EQU\$ ;LABEL VALUE IS CURRENT CODE LOCATIONORG\$ + expression;MOVE PAST RESERVED AREA

-4.8.
-The DS Directive.
+The DS Directive